dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 where $$m$$ is all actions tried with non-zero probability.
 We have a $$\epsilon$$-soft policy of choosing greedy action with probability $$1-\epsilon$$ and choosing an action at random with probability $$\epsilon$$.
 In on-policy, we continually estimate $$q_{\pi}$$ for current behaviour policy $$\pi$$ and at the same time make the policy $$\pi$$ greedy with respect to $$q_{\pi}$$.

 - Off-policy MC Control

+>  Off-policy learning is like "learning from looking over someone's shoulder".

 As observed in MC control, there is a trade-off between exploration and exploitation.
 The on-policy MC solves the problem of exploration by using $$\epsilon$$-greedy policy.
 In off-policy, we use two policies.
 One policy that is learn about and becomes optimal policy called target policy.
 One that is more exploratory and is used to generate behaviour called behaviour policy.